codingMustache/codingMustache/README.md

 ## Joke of the Day

-I was in an 80's band called the prevention.
-We were better than the cure.
+How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.

 ## Daily Trivia

-On which day did the World Wide Web go online?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. November 24, 1995
+ 1. Apple
- 2. December 17, 1996
+ 2. Google
- 3. December 20, 1990
+ 3. Microsoft
- 4. November 12, 1990
+ 4. IBM

 <details>
   <summary>Answer</summary>
-  December 20, 1990
+  Apple
 </details>